wisniewskikr/rep_cq5/Cq5-helloWorld-example/Readme.txt

-CQ5 AND HELLO WORLD EXAMPLE
+CQ5 AND HELLO WORLD EXAMPLE (WITH VALIDATION)